Check out our THREE Education Programs!

 Time: 2 hours

 Complete tour of Museum.
 Includes history of the County: Native Americans, transportation, early industries, and family and settler life between 1860 and 1920.
+Join us for a two-hour guided tour of our museum.
+Our docents can tailor the tour to fit your special interests.
+Tours are $3 per student, free for teachers and chaperones.
 These tours can be adjusted to meet your grade level curriculum requirement, or the special needs of your students.

 SOUTH GALLERY: First Peoples & early industries.